 - Makes a request to "184.108.40.206" telling the tracking site which page you visited, who you are (using a cookie they may have planted on you earlier) and that tracker page can modify the page and add advertisements relavant to your content.

 Browser extensions like Adblock and Ghostery work by checking whether each site is against a list of known tracking pages.
 Then they intercept and prevent that request from happening.
 So the request to "track.evilcorp.com" will fail, by preventing step 6.

-However, PIA MACE works differently.
-If you have PIA MACE enabled in our desktop app, your browser requests the IP address of "track.evilcorp.com" and the DNS will return "127.0.0.2", which points back to the local computer.
+However, Private Internet Access MACE works differently.
+If you have Private Internet Access MACE enabled in our desktop app, your browser requests the IP address of "track.evilcorp.com" and the DNS will return "127.0.0.2", which points back to the local computer.
 As a result of this, your browser won't be able to make any tracking requests.

-Advantages of PIA MACE™ v/s Adblock or uBlock
+Advantages of Private Internet Access MACE v/s Adblock or uBlock

 - You don't have to install any extensions or configure your browser if using our desktop/mobile apps.